csiro-risk-assessment/mozzie/README.md

 The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
 Your computer system possibly has all the necessary features already installed, but a vanilla system will need various items.

 You must be familiar with the terminal (linux/mac) or command prompt (windows) to use the mozzie code.
-In the remainder of this document, the python interpreter will be denoted by `python3`, even though the python interpreter may be invoked by `python` or `py` on your system.
+In the remainder of this document, the python interpreter will be denoted by `python3`, even though the python interpreter may be invoked by `python` or `py`, etc, on your system.

 ### Step 0